wittfabian/djangae/djangae/db/backends/spanner/README.md

 kind of query is being run.
 There are 3 types of query: DDL, READ and WRITE.

-The separation between READ (SELECT) and WRITE (everything else) queries is necessary because Spanner has two different types of transaction; readOnly and readWrite.
-It's costly to use a readWrite transaction when it's not necessary so the connector only enables a readWrite transaction if it detects that the SQL is trying to manipulate data.
+The separation between READ (SELECT) and WRITE (everything else) queries is necessary because Spanner has two different types of transaction; `readOnly` and `readWrite`.
+It's costly to use a `readWrite` transaction when it's not necessary so the connector only enables a `readWrite` transaction if it detects that the SQL is trying to manipulate data or if autocommit is disabled, in which case we have to assume that subsequent queries may require writing so we use `readWrite`

 Autocommit is implemented in the connector by doing the following; if there is no active transaction when a query is run and new transaction is created by specifying `"transaction": {"begin": {}}` in the submitted POST data.
 This starts a new transaction, and returns the transactionId with the resultset.
 If autocommit is enabled, this transactionId is immediately committed otherwise the transactionId is stored.

-**PROBLEM: If you are not using autocommit, and you run a SELECT followed by an INSERT before calling commit, the transaction will fail as a readOnly transaction would have started, not a readWrite one.
-Needs some thought!**

 ## TODO